 4. Black + Decker PV1820L Lithium Pivot for Cars

-One of the most innovative handheld vacuums is the Black + Decker PV1820L Compact Pivot - which is why it's our top recommended handheld model.
+One of the most innovative handheld vacuums is the Black + Decker PV1820L Compact Pivot - which is why it's one of our top recommended handheld models.
 It doesn't come with an extendable hose, which we like to see on a car vacuum, but its unique pivot design and extendable nose makes it much easier to clean beneath car seats or other tricky locations.

 Let's start with the design, as this is what really makes this vacuum stand out.
 Black + Decker has fitted the PV1820L with a pivoting nozzle.
 This can move through 200 degrees, making it much easier to get into awkward crevices.
 The nose is also extendable for when you need extra length.
 While this isn't quite as useful for cleaning under seats or in glove compartments as an extension hose, it's a big improvement on a fixed handheld design.

 There are several versions of the Lithium Pivot, but the most powerful comes with an 18V battery.
 As the name suggests, the battery is Li-Ion for suction that doesn't decrease as it runs out of power.
 The "smart charge" system also means that the model charges much faster than similar models.

 The biggest downside to this model is the run-time.
 At just 10 minutes, the vacuum isn't good for much more than a quick clean - although this might be enough for sprucing up your car interior.
 If you're looking for a more thorough clean from a cordless handheld vacuum, we recommend either the V6 Car and Boat or the Vax H85-GA-P18.

-If you're looking for a powerful handheld that's great for cleaning your home yet still good for cars, then the PV1820L could be a good option.
+If you're looking for a powerful handheld cleaner that's great for cleaning your home yet still good for cars, then the PV1820L could be a good option.
 For pure car cleaning there are better handheld options on this list, but this is an excellent all-rounder that's available for a much lower price than the V6 Car and Boat.